 One big problem is that we Americans are slightly spoiled. (really?)
 We want asparagus in August and apples in February.
 If we want zucchini in March we are going to need to import it from somewhere hot since it will not grow in the U.S in March.
 One important aspect of eating locally is learning to do without certain items when they are not in season.

 So, what does this mean for my weekly shopping list?
 I still have a family to feed, right?
 What I try and do is buy as close to my home as possible.
 If it is a choice between North Carolina blueberries or California strawberries, this week…we eat blueberries.

 Choose Organic When Possible

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.